The Character Map in Twisted Equivariant Nonabelian Cohomology: Introduction Overview

-In \cref{EquivariantNonAbelianDeRhamCohomology} we introduce eqivariant non-abelian de Rham cohomology theory and the equivariant non-abelian character map (in equivariant generalization of \cite[\S 3-5]{FSS20d}) and compute the $\Grefl$-equivariant relative minimal model of $\SpLR$-parametrized twistor space (Prop. \ref{Z2EquivariantRelativeMinimalModelOfSpin3ParametrizedTwistorSpace}).
+In \cref{EquivariantNonAbelianDeRhamCohomology} we introduce equivariant non-abelian de Rham cohomology theory and the equivariant non-abelian character map (in equivariant generalization of \cite[\S 3-5]{FSS23-Char}) and compute the $\Grefl$-equivariant relative minimal model of $\SpLR$-parametrized twistor space (Prop. \ref{Z2EquivariantRelativeMinimalModelOfSpin3ParametrizedTwistorSpace}).